open-access-policies/health-tech/Security/Policies/sec-pol-005.md

 BAAs shall include:
 - Permitted uses and disclosures of ePHI
 - Prohibition of unauthorized use or disclosure
-- Safeguarding requirements equivalent to HIPAA Security Rule
+- Safeguarding requirements equivalent to the HIPAA Security Rule
-- Incident notification requirements within **[Timeframe, e.g., 24 hours]**
+- Requirement to report any Security Incident, including any Breach of Unsecured PHI, to **[Company Name]** without unreasonable delay and in no case later than 24 hours after discovery.
 - Access, amendment, and accounting of disclosures rights
-- Return or destruction of ePHI upon contract termination
+- Requirement to return or destroy all ePHI upon contract termination, and to provide a certificate of destruction.
 - Audit rights and compliance monitoring provisions
-- Subcontractor requirements and notifications
+- Subcontractor requirements and flow-down of all BAA obligations

 **3.2.2 Security Contract Provisions**